slightlynybbled/subdue/docs/docs/index.md

 # Purpose

-The purpose of the AMS Hardware Suite is to provide access to hardware from various vendors for which National Instruments LabView drivers are typically provided.
+The purpose of the `Subdue` is to provide access to hardware from various vendors for which National Instruments LabView drivers are typically provided.

 This access is written using Python, a dynamic textual language.
 One goal of this project is